 The Union Customs Code 2013 onwards

 A new EU Regulation (952/2013) was published in October 2013.
-It set out the objectives for what is now the Union Customs Code: the mechanics of its implementation were detailed in regulations from 2014 onwards and implementation finally started in May 2016.
-The UCC regulations are of great relevance both to all our clients who have successfully gained AEO accreditation and to those companies and organisations who are considering applying for AEO accreditation, not least as the benefits of AEO status are now clearly stated and codified in overriding European legislation including:
+It set out the objectives for what is now the EU’s Union Customs Code: the mechanics of its implementation were detailed in regulations from 2014 onwards and implementation finally started in May 2016.
+The UCC regulations are of great relevance both to all our clients who have successfully gained AEO accreditation and to those companies and organisations who are considering applying for AEO accreditation, not least as the benefits of AEO status are now clearly stated and codified in overriding Customs legislation including:

 1. Compliant and trustworthy Economic Operators should enjoy the status of AEO.

 4. Lower physical and documentary checks

 5. Mutual recognition benefits